 This Compensation Discussion and Analysis explains the material elements of the compensation of the Company's named executive officers.
-The Company's named executive officers for 2014 are Mr. Kevin J. McNamara, President and Chief Executive Officer; David P. Williams, Executive Vice President and Chief Financial Officer; Timothy S. O'Toole, Executive Vice President; Spencer S. Lee, Executive Vice President; and Arthur V. Tucker, Jr., Vice President and Controller.
+The Company's named executive officers for 2016 are Kevin J. McNamara, President and Chief Executive Officer; David P. Williams, Executive Vice President and Chief Financial Officer; Timothy S. O'Toole, Executive Vice President (until his retirement in June 2016); Nicholas M. Westfall, Executive Vice President; Spencer S. Lee, Executive Vice President; and Arthur V. Tucker, Jr., Vice President and Controller.

-Consideration of the 2014 Say On Pay Vote
+Consideration of the 2016 Say On Pay Vote

-Following our 2014 Annual Meeting of Stockholders, the Compensation Committee and the Board of Directors reviewed the results of the non-binding stockholder advisory vote on our executive compensation ("2014 Say On Pay Vote").
-Stockholders voted in favor of Say On Pay, with 93.43% positive votes, 6.29% negative votes and .28 abstentions.
-Based on the significant favorable vote and with input solicited from Company stockholders, the Compensation Committee and Board maintained the significant changes adopted in 2013 to our executive compensation policies and practices as follows (abbreviated terms are defined within):
+Following our 2016 Annual Meeting of Stockholders, the Compensation Committee and the Board of Directors reviewed the results of the non-binding stockholder advisory vote on our executive compensation ("2016 Say On Pay Vote").
+Stockholders voted in favor of Say On Pay, with 96.89% positive votes, 2.83% negative votes and .28% abstentions.
+Based on the strong favorable vote and with input solicited from Company stockholders, the Compensation Committee and Board maintained the significant changes adopted in 2013 to our executive compensation policies and practices as follows (abbreviated terms are defined within):

 - Replacement of the previous annual incentive program, which was based on a multiple of historical growth rates in Adjusted EPS applied to prior year actual payouts, with a target bonus plan based on achieving goals related to Adjusted EPS and Return on Assets; - Replacement of the previous long-term incentive plan with performance share units subject to performance-based vesting related to a cumulative three-year Adjusted EPS target and a three-year relative TSR performance metric.
-Prior to 2013, time-based restricted stock awards generally cliff vested on the fourth anniversary of the grant date; - A policy that, beginning in 2013, stock incentive compensation is subject to a "double trigger" in the event of a change in control of the Company.
-New incentives vest only upon employment termination without good cause or for good reason after a change in control; and - A clawback policy such that the Compensation Committee will review all performance-based compensation awarded to or earned by certain officers during the three-year period prior to any restatement of the Company's financial results.
+Prior to 2013, time-based restricted stock awards generally cliff vested on the fourth anniversary of the grant date;

+- A policy that, beginning in 2013, stock incentive compensation is subject to a "double trigger" in the event of a change in control of the Company.
+New incentives vest only upon employment termination without good cause or for good reason after a change in control; and - A clawback policy such that the Compensation Committee will review all performance-based compensation awarded to, or earned by, certain officers during the three-year period prior to any restatement of the Company's financial results.
 If the Compensation Committee determines such compensation would have been lower had it been calculated based on the restated financial statement, the Compensation Committee may seek to recover the excess amount.